Conveyor System Upgrade Increases Throughput

 Conveyor system automates container handling operation

 When Recycle Inc. had the opportunity to design a new container processing plant from the ground up, an automated conveyor system was high on the list of priorities.
-Company managers wanted to replace a largely manual handling operation with a conveyor-based approach that would be both more efficient and safer.
+Company managers wanted to replace a largely manual handling operation with a conveyor-based automated approach that would be both more efficient and safer.

 Based on the new facility’s first few months of operation, they were right.
 Employee productivity climbed 20% just in the first week of start-up.
 Throughput projections predict that the new plant will process four times as much material as the old plant did in the same amount of time and with the same number of employees.

 Jeffrey Bey, President of Recycle Inc., cites several reasons behind his company’s decision to switch to automated handling.
 “Essentially what we are is a manufacturing operation,” Bey explains.
 “We use one process to wash and prepare containers that will be reused, and another process to shred or granulate containers that are to be destroyed.

 “Our incoming raw materials are the containers themselves.
 These containers — especially the larger ones — tend to be unwieldy, and some of them are fairly heavy.
 In the past, we handled the containers manually at several points during processing.
 Given our throughput requirements, we had the potential for accidents, and our approach wasn’t very efficient.
 As the demand for our services escalated, we knew that we needed to come up with a completely new way of handling containers — one that would take advantage of the benefits offered by automation.”

 After the company located a suitable building for a new facility in South Plainfield, New Jersey, Bey assembled a project team to study new materials handling methods.
 The team contacted several nearby conveyor distributors for design ideas.
 According to Bey, some distributors balked at the idea of getting involved in up-front design work without first being assured that they would get the job.